mitsuba-renderer/enoki/docs/advanced.rst

         /// Helper alias used to transition between vector types (used by enoki::vectorize) template <typename T> using ReplaceType = Spectrum<T, Size>;

-        /// Array type associated with this custom type (simply reference self) using ArrayType = Spectrum;

         /// Mask type associated with this custom type using MaskType = enoki::Mask<Value, Size, true, RoundingMode::Default>;